Skip to main content

 Resend, Inc.Email deliveryEmail address, name, transactional email content (verification, reports, notifications)USSCCs, email address and content only

-Google LLC (Gemini API)AI processing of health queriesHealth context snippets for AI-powered analysis and chat (no direct PII; pseudonymised health data)USSCCs, no data retention by provider, data not used for model training
+Google Cloud (Vertex AI)AI processing of health queriesHealth context snippets for AI-powered analysis and chat (no direct PII; pseudonymised health data)EU (Netherlands)Data Processing Addendum under GDPR; EU data residency (europe-west4); no data retention by provider; prompts and responses not used for model training; ISO 27001, SOC 2 Type II

 Neon, Inc.Database hostingAll user data including account data, health data, assessments, and consent records (encrypted at rest)EU/UKEncryption at rest (AES-256), encryption in transit (TLS 1.2+), access controls, SOC 2 Type II